 Undergraduate Education at UT Dallas

 Welcome to the Office of Undergraduate Education at UT Dallas.
 Over the past five years, UT Dallas has experienced significant changes.
 We have welcomed some of the largest and most accomplished freshman classes in our University’s history.
 In fall of 2009, we opened our first freshman residence hall.
 The 400-bed, 148,000-square-foot, state-of-the-art facility offers many amenities and new student programs like our Living-Learning Community Program.
 The residence hall features three-bedroom suites, recreation areas, and large amounts of open space.
-Due to the tremendous growth UT Dallas has experienced, the University was approved to open three additional residence halls that will include amenities such as satellite locations of academic support units like the GEMS Center and a freestanding parking garage.
-The third residence hall will be ready to welcome freshmen in Fall of 2012.
-We also recently dedicated our two-year beautification and redesign project that has transformed the appearance of our campus.
+Due to the tremendous growth UT Dallas has experienced, the University was approved to open three additional residence halls that will include amenities such as satellite locations of academic support units like the Student Success Center and a freestanding parking garage.
+The University's beautification and redesign project has also significantly transformed the appearance of our campus.